kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 ````

-The issue with both earlier versions is that you can't do WTF you want to do with the license document, which goes against the spirit, if not the text, of the license.
+The issue with both earlier versions is that you can't do WTF you want to do with the license document, which sadly goes against the spirit, if not the text, of the license.

+- In Version 1, you can't modify the license agreement.

+- In Version 2, you can't modify the license agreement unless you change the name.

-In version 3.0, the provision regarding copying, modification and distribution of the license document has been deleted altogether.
+In version 3.0, the provision regarding the copying, modification and distribution of the license document has been deleted altogether.
+Because if you can do WTF you want to do with the work/software, why the fuck can't you do what you want to do with the license agreement?

-The name has also been shortened to the more concise "What The Fuck Public License" which is appropriately abbreviated to "WTFPL".

 ## Kidlat News is WTFPL 3.0